Share this article

 Indeed, the chance to reflect is one of the most underrated reasons to pursue an MBA.
 If you’re serious about managing a successful business, then you must break free from the everyday.
 Invest your time in big issues that matter.

 As an added bonus, a lot of big companies are willing to compensate their employees for graduating with an MBA, or other business administration degrees.
 If you don’t know whether your employer reimburses your education, be sure to ask.
-And even if you can’t get your company to compensate the tuition cost associated with your MBA, according to a Forbes study, the average payback period for the cost of an MBA is around 3.7 years.
-(Badenhousen, 2013) This figure includes both tuition as well as two years of foregone salary.
+And even if you can’t get your company to compensate the tuition cost associated with your MBA, according to Morning Brew, the average payback period for the cost of MBA programs globally is about 4.5 years.
+This figure includes both tuition as well as two years of foregone salary.
 The payback period is up from a few years ago, but it still shows that earning your MBA can pay off handsomely in the long run.

 Weighing the Benefits